The Business Case

 Legally, organisations have a duty of care under the Health & Safety at Work and the Equality Act.

-Ultimately, better mental health at work means a better performing organisation.
+Ultimately, a healthy culture means a better performing organisation.
 Now is the time to take action.

-Poor mental health costs employers thousands every year.
+Poor behaviours and a lack of communication skills impact negatively on people’s wellbeing and mental health costing employers thousands every year.
 How much could it be costing you?

-Employers are legally required to look after workplace mental health – it’s not just a “nice to have”.
-Are you doing everything required of you to be compliant?
+Employers are legally required to look after workplace wellbeing and mental health – it’s not just a “nice to have”.
+Are you being “proactive” and doing everything required to be compliant?

 The Financial Case